Early History of the Grand Hotel.

 The fine of a Baptist minister

 During Tilley’s tenure at the pub in 1903 an explosive story was reported in the papers of the time of a breach of license.

-Tilley had entertained had allowed visitors to the pub later than his license allowed, a police offer has noticed a light on in the pub at 11.50pm and stood on the small wall outside the hotel to peer in through the window.
+Tilley had allowed visitors to the pub later than his license allowed, a police offer had noticed a light on in the pub at 11.50pm and stood on the small wall outside the hotel to peer in through the window.

 He observed four men inside: Tilley, the landlord; Rev W Walters, a local Baptist minister; Richard Harris, a local reporter and Edward Williams, the inspector of Weights and Measures for Glamorgan County Council, who had apparently enjoyed a fish supper earlier that evening.

 After half an hour the men left the hotel to be confronted by the officer, with Tilley’s three guests all accused of being in various states of drunkenness.

 Rev Walters was described as ‘beastly drunk’ and fell on his face on the path outside of the hotel before being taken to the police station.

 Williams and Harris were summoned for being on licensed premises during prohibited hours.

 Tilley was summoned for both allowing his premises to be open during prohibited hours, and for permitting drunkenness at his pub.